-- Your landing page might redirect to a different page
+- Your landing page might redirect to a different page.

 http://www.mydomain.com/page2.html, the campaign information that was originally appended to the landing page is lost upon redirection.

-- Make sure the landing page for your ads is being tracked
+- Make sure the landing page for your ads is being tracked.

-- Make sure your landing page is able to load the code properly
+- Make sure your landing page is able to load the code properly.

-Clicks reported on Google AdWords but not on Google Analytics may be the result of an obstruction between the Google AdWords click event and the ability to load the tracking code on the landing page.
+Clicks reported on Google Ads but not on Analytics may be the result of an obstruction between the Google Ads click event and the ability to load the tracking code on the landing page.
 If this is the case, ensure that your web hosting servers are functioning properly, the page is loading for all possible users and IPs, and the tracking code is installed correctly on your web pages.

 www.example.com, when a user clicks on your ad, it appears in the address bar as: